direnv/direnv/man/direnv-stdlib.1.md

 ### `fetchurl <url> [<integrity-hash>]`

-Fetches the given `url` onto disk and outputs it's path location on stdout.
+Fetches the given `url` onto disk and outputs its path location on stdout.

 If the `integrity-hash` argument is provided, it will also check the integrity of the script.